 The dinners are usually held on Fridays (and on other days depending on interest) and prior booking is essential.
 Call +27 83 447 4235 to book.

 GLORY / NO. 12Glory was a short-lived but astoundingly memorable Asian street food style hangout that briefly opened on Melville’s 7th Street.
 While the bricks and mortar Glory has gone, Glory’s renowned ramen and Korean fried chicken lives on as a pop-up, Glory (also sometimes going by the name No.12) which takes place at an eclectically kitted out suburban home in nearby Westdene.

 The food and themes change often, with Glory’s last incarnation (a fully dedicated 8-week long dining experience with a guest chef) having a daily changing menu that took inspiration from the rich wealth of traditional cuisine found in Vietnam, Malaysia and Thailand.
-As of mid-November, the classic original Glory menu from their first Melville eatery is back and the bookings only pop-up is open for lunch, dinner and takeaways.
+The bookings only pop-up is open for lunch, dinner and takeaways.

 SECRET EATSSecretEats is a fine dining underground dining experience that started in 2012 in South Africa and which takes place in both Cape Town and Joburg, and in other cities around the world.
 Every edition is different and as the name suggests, you don’t get a lot of input about what you’ll be eating and with whom before you book, although SecretEats’s relatively high price tag reflects the fact that they are fully dedicated to getting access to one-of-a-kind, very special venues and some of Joburg’s most exciting local chefs.